WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # Join this Discord [server](https://discord.gg/kwvwkCBhxT) for updates regarding everything!

 # Use this [website](https://whysoooofurious.github.io/Ultimate-Sideloading-Guide/) instead of Github!
+(Won't redirect you anywhere if you're already on it)

 # Introduction
 Welcome to my guide on how to sideload on Apple Devices!